CC-Project/code_hamming/README.md

 Library for the Hamming Code
 ============================
 Implementation of the Hamming Codes for PC and AVR architectures.
 The set of the symbols used is {0,1}.
 Previous general prog in release config was: 53KB.

+Example are available in test/

 TODO
 ----
-void matrix_show(struct Matrix* m);	// Prints out a matrix.
-Not adapted to avr.
-void data_show(struct Data* d);     // Prints out a data structure.
-Not adapted to AVR.
 Hamming extended code.
 Matrix_mul -> Optimise by counting the number of 1, and returning the parity of the computed number.

 Notes on the config file
 ------------------------
 The DEBUG macro allows to compile functions to control the proceedings of the program.
 If working with AVR devices, you need to change BAUD_RATE and F_CPU (CPU clock frequency).

 Notes on the Matrix struct
 -------------------------
 Number of cols and rows are uint16_t -> Matrix max length is 65535 x 65535 (2^16 -1 * 2^16 - 1).